 Territories with confirmed cases of COVID-19 (March 23)

 Mortality rate: COVID-19 kills 3.4% of cases globally, a figure far above the seasonal flu’s fatality rate of below 1%, says WHO.

 Outbreaks worsen in Europe, Crippling Italy

 In Europe, Italy is the front line with most confirmed cases and fatalities, as the outbreak is spreading.
 The country has applied quarantine measures in the entire county.
 Public gatherings are banned, all sporting events are suspended and people will only be able to travel to work or family emergencies.
-Italy ‘s health minister said coronavirus lockdown would be extended “at least” until April 12 as the country’s total cases topped 132,547.
-Italy on Tuesday observed a minute of silence for the victims of the COVID-19 as the death toll rose above 16,523 in the country.
+Italy’s total cases topped 178,972, as the death toll rose above 23,660 in the country.